What are the disadvantages of streaming TV?

 Q: Are there any privacy concerns with streaming TV?

 A: Streaming services collect user data to personalize recommendations and improve their services.
-However, it is essential to review each platform’s privacy policy and settings to ensure your data is protected.
+However, it’s essential to review each platform’s privacy policy and settings to ensure your data is protected.

 Q: Can I cancel my subscription at any time?